 Use the downloaded template as a basis for your import file.
 It will include all possible columns and will exclude unnecessary ones.
 You may not need to populate every column of the template when you import data.

-- For example, for a Sample Type, if you have defined Parent aliases, all the possible columns will be included in the template, but only the ones you are using need to be included.
+- For example, if you have defined Parent aliases, all the possible columns will be included in the template, but only the ones you are using need to be included.

 Import Registry Sources From File